yig/GMU-CS425/README.md

 ### Checkpoint 3 Upload

 **You have reached the third checkpoint.** Upload your code.
-Run `xmake clean --all` and then zip your entire directory.
+Delete or move aside your `build` subdirectory and then zip your entire directory.
 For this checkpoint:

 * Your engine should have an input manager that lets users detect key presses.
 * Your engine should take a user callback to execute in its main loop.